Why Would a Private Investigator Want to Talk to You?

 Subletting in itself is not illegal - but doing it without your permission often breaches the tenancy agreement.
 Most contracts clearly state whether subletting is allowed, and under what conditions.

 If a tenant breaks this agreement, you may have grounds to begin eviction proceedings.
-But before taking action, it's crucial to gather reliable evidence.
+Before taking action, it is crucial to gather reliable evidence.

 Why Unauthorised Subletting Is a Problem